ldjogo2/ComputationalToying/distributed-systems/networking/README.md

 ## 12/30/21

 Learned about all the different types of data compression and when they are used.
 Code is on my main github.

+## 1/6/22

+Started learning about VPNs and Proxy's.
+Focusing specifically on Proxy's and setting up my internet to always use a pServer.